ansys/pydpf-core/doc/source/user_guide/data_sources_tutorial.rst

 Give which file extension was used by your ``DataSources``.

-This extension correspond to the given file, either with the :func:`set_result_file_path() <ansys.dpf.core.data_sources.DataSources.set_result_file_path>` function, either if you called the class with the file path as an argument
+This extension corresponds to the given file, either with the :func:`set_result_file_path() <ansys.dpf.core.data_sources.DataSources.set_result_file_path>` function, either if you called the class with the file path as an argument.

-If the file that you set had more than one extension, only the first one will be returned
+If the file that you set had more than one extension, only the first one is returned.

 .. code-block:: python